 - Additional Paid in Capital means when the company receives a premium on the shares.

-- Treasury shares is the sum total of all the common shares that have been purchased back by the company.
+- Treasury shares are the sum total of all the common shares that have been purchased back by the company.

-This has been a guide to what are financial statements.
-Here we discuss the 4 types of financial statements – balance sheeet, income statement, cash flows and statement of changes in shareholders equity along with practical examples.
+This has been a guide to what are financial statements and its definition.
+Here we discuss the basic overview of financial statements – balance sheet, income statement, cash flows, and statement of changes in shareholders equity.
 You may learn more about basic accounting from the following articles –